Education on Shoreham Beach

 Sessions are supported by an introductory PowerPoint about the Sussex Coastline and activities (depending on age range).

-SEASHORE STRANDLINE This is a great topic for schools who are unable to visit the beach because of age range or distance.
+This is a great topic for schools who are unable to visit the beach because of age range or distance.
 The focus of the session is a selection of objects cast up on the beach and what we can learn about the wildlife that lives around our shores.
+The session includes quiz and hand on elements and focuses on things we can learn about the wildlife around our coasts based around objects cast onto the beach such as crab shells, egg cases and seashells.

 This session is supported by a PowerPoint about the Sussex coastline and marine life.
 Additional activities focus on marine and terrestrial scavengers that visit the strandline, marine plastic debris and myths and folklore surrounding the strandline.